First statute of the IMRO: Discovery of the statute of BMARC

 The basic documents of the Оrganization under its earliest names, i.e. Bulgarian Macedonian Adrianople Revolutionary Committees (BMARC) and Secret Macedonian-Adrianopolitan Revolutionary Orgazation (SMARO) were nearly unknown until the 1960s to the historical researchers.
 In 1955, the historian Ivan Ormandzhiev published in Sofia the undated statute of the SMARO, which he dated from 1896.
+The fact that only 15 copies of this statute were printed in Sofia in 1897, reveals how sparse such documents were.
 In 1961, Macedonian historian Ivan Katardžiev published undated statute and regulations discovered by him, naming the organization BMARC, which he dated from 1894.
 The discovered documents are kept since then at the Institute of National History in Skopje.
 Originals of the statute and the regulations of BMARC were found in 1967 also in Bulgaria.
 According to the statute of the BMARC, membership of the Organization was allowed only for Bulgarians.
 Per Katardžiev the statute of the BMARC was the first statute and that was the first official name of the IMRO.
 According to him, the organization never bore as an official name the designation "Macedonian Revolutionary Organization" (MRO).
 Some international, Bulgarian and Macedonian researchers have adopted his view that this was the first statute, i.e. the first official name of the organization.